mreguler/currency-converter/README.md

 3. Make your changes and commit them with clear messages.
 4. Push your branch to your forked repository.
 5. Create a pull request to the `main` repository.

+## Issues

+File comments, concerns, or issues by [opening an issue](https://github.com/mreguler/currency-converter/issues/new) on Github.

 ## License
 This project is made by Cherilynn Chow, Kim Fung, Sam May, and Emre Guler.
 It's licensed under the MIT License.